AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure clusters/UpdateSynonymsDicts.md

 # UpdateSynonymsDicts

-Call the UpdateSynonymsDicts operation to update the synonym dictionary of an Alibaba Cloud Elasticsearch instance.
+Call the UpdateSynonymsDicts to update the Synonym Dictionary of the Elasticsearch instance.

 Note the following when calling this interface: